Arnautovich/ToolboxLab/README.md

 ## Overview

-Toolbox is a Python package designed to assist chemical engineers and chemists with essential calculations in various domains such as distillation, reaction stoichiometry, acid/base chemistry, and liquid-liquid extraction (LLE).
+**ToolboxLab** is a Python package designed to assist chemical engineers and chemists with essential calculations and automation in various domains such as distillation, reaction stoichiometry, acid/base chemistry, liquid-liquid extraction (LLE), pH calculations, boiling point determination, molecular properties and safety concerns extraction, and a solvent ranking system.
 The package provides robust functions to simplify complex calculations and visualize key processes.

 ## Authors
 Three authors contributed to this project: